haskellfoundation/tech-proposals/proposals/052-cryptography-leg-1.md

 - Unit tests
 - CI tests for Linux, MacOS, and Windows

-The official repo will be owned by the [Haskell Cryptography Group ](https://github.com/haskell-cryptography) and maintained by myself as a member of the group.
-Another member of the Haskell Cryptography Group, or a member of the Haskell Foundation, will be selected to hold backup keys and permissions to the website, server, and official repositories as needed, in order to give project members access and to reduce any conflicts about ownership or maintenance.
+The official repo will be owned by the [Haskell Foundation](https://haskell.foundation/), and maintained by the [Haskell Cryptography Group](https://github.com/haskell-cryptography), with myself as the current maintainer.
+Another member of the Haskell Cryptography Group, or a member of the Haskell Foundation, will be selected to hold backup keys and permissions to any website, server, and official repositories as needed, in order to give project members access and to reduce any conflicts about ownership or maintenance.

 ## Budget